 We know that the thought of wisdom teeth extraction can overwhelm some patients.
 That is why we take pride in keeping you fully informed every step of the way.

 From the initial diagnosis, through treatment planning and implementation, we walk you through it all and make sure you are completely comfortable with every step.

-If your dentist has suggested a wisdom teeth removal for you, please feel free to either call our office or use our online scheduler to plan a meet and greet with our team so we can learn how we can make your appointment the most comfortable.
+If your dentist has suggested a wisdom teeth removal for you, please feel free to either call our office or use our online scheduler to plan a consultation with our team so we can learn how we can make your appointment the most comfortable.

 Frequently asked questions about wisdom teeth removal post-surgery care

 Is bleeding normal after wisdom teeth removal?

 A certain amount of bleeding is to be expected following surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon.
 Upon arriving at home, remove the gauze and leave out unless excessive bleeding is present.
 Excessive bleeding is when upon opening, your mouth begins to fill.
 Placing a gauze pad over the area and biting firmly for thirty minutes.
 Repeat if necessary.
 If bleeding continues, bite on a moistened black tea bag for thirty minutes.
 The tannic acid in the black tea helps to form a clot by contracting bleeding vessels.

 To minimize further bleeding, do not become excited, sit upright, and avoid exercise.
 If bleeding does not subside, call our office for further instructions.

 How can I manage or reduce the swelling?